 How to Start a Riding Stable

-With over 9 million horses being used in the U.S. for sport or recreation each year, there is strong demand for training facilities where riders can receive proper instruction and board their horses.
+With more than 9 million horses being used in the U.S. for sport or recreation each year, there is strong demand for training facilities where riders can receive proper instruction and board their horses.
 A riding stable business can be a fairly profitable venture if it is properly planned and managed.